SaneMethod/jquery-ajax-localstorage-cache/README.md

 On your AJAX request you got 3 new parameters :

-* cacheJStorage
+* localCache
-	* Turn cacheJStorage on/off
+	* Turn localCache on/off
 	* Default: false
+* cacheTTL
+    * time in hours the entry should be valid.
+    * only for this specific ajax request
+    * Default : 5 hours
 * cacheKey
-	* CacheKey is the key that will be used to store the response in jStorage.
-It allow you to delete your cache easily with the jStorage.removeKey() function.
+	* CacheKey is the key that will be used to store the response in localStorage.
+It allow you to delete your cache easily with the localStorage.remoteItem() function.
 	* Default: URL + TYPE(GET/POST) + DATA
 * isCacheValid
 	* This function must return true or false.
 On false, the cached response is removed.
 	* Default: null

 ## Notes

-* You can delete the cache by using jStorage API (see [jStorage#Usage](http://www.jstorage.info/#usage)).
+* You can delete the cache by using `localStorage.clear()`.
 * Note that you can pre-load content with this plugin.
 You just have do to the same AJAX request without a success callback and the same cacheKey.

 # License